microsoft/code-with-engineering-playbook/automated-testing/synthetic-monitoring-tests/readme.md

 Synthetic monitoring does not replace the need for RUM.
 Probes are predictable code that verifies specific scenarios, and they do not truly represent how a user session is handled.
 On the other hand, prefer not to use RUMs to test for site reliability because:

-* Requires user traffic.
-Our site may be down, but since no user visited it, no alerts were triggered yet.
+* As the name implies, RUM requires user traffic.
+The site may be down, but since no user visited the monitored path, no alerts were triggered yet.
-* Inconsistent Traffic and usage patterns - Making it hard to gauge for benchmarks.
+* Inconsistent Traffic and usage patterns make it hard to gauge for benchmarks.

 ### Risks

 Testing in production, in general, has a risk factor attached to it, which does not exist tests executed during CI/CD stages.
 Specifically, in synthetic monitoring tests, the following may affect the production environment:

 * Corrupted or invalid data - Tests inject test data which may be in some way corrupt.
 Consider using a testing schema.
-* Protected data leakage - Tests run in a production environment and emit logs or tracing that may contain protected data.
+* Protected data leakage - Tests run in a production environment and emit logs or trace that may contain protected data.
-* Overloaded systems - Synthetic tests may cause errors or overload the system themselves.
+* Overloaded systems - Synthetic tests may cause errors or overload the system.
 * Unintended side effects or impacts on other production systems.
 * Skewed analytics (traffic funnels, A/B test results, etc.)
 * Auth/AuthZ - Tests are required to run in production where access to tokens and secrets may be restricted or more challenging to retrieve.